Skip to main content

 Draper, Utah · FDIC Cert #57570

-Comenity Capital Bank is an FDIC-insured bank (Certificate #57570) with $12.7B in total assets and $9.5B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Comenity Capital Bank, an FDIC-insured bank (Certificate #57570) with $12.7B in total assets and $9.5B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Draper, Utah, the bank maintains a Tier 1 capital ratio of 18.12% (Well-Capitalized) and a nonperforming loan ratio of 3.84%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Comenity Capital Bank (FDIC cert 57570) is a large bank with $12.7B in total assets and $9.5B in deposits, headquartered in Draper, Utah.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.